It’s important to ask the question: What is the purpose of Ben Moore Command?

 Some senior-level officials told me at Ben Moore that Command was created to compete with PPG BreakThrough.
 However, painting contractors such as myself have enjoyed BreakThrough because of its durability.

 BreakThrough is the only paint that I know of that can be used on painting wrought iron exterior furniture, kitchen cabinets, exterior metal commercial doors, and concrete pad at a warehouse and interior walls.
-Wow, that versatility!
+Wow, that is versatility!

 - Dries in 15 minutes